sebastiancarlos/beachpatrol/README.md

 ### But what’s the point?
 Isn’t Beachpatrol just a wrapper around a Playwright browser?

-True, but it offers several value-added features:
+True, but it offers several value-added features, including:

 - **Automation Detection Evasion**: Beachpatrol carefully selects Playwright options and plugins to mirror the activity of a regular browser, helping to